ribardo0/QualInsight-qualinsight-plugins-sonarqube-badges-wiki/Compute-Engine-Activity-badges.md

 * [Success] indicates that last compute engine activity resulted in a success
 * [Failed] indicates that last compute engine activity resulted in a failure
-* [In Progress] indicates that the last compute engine activity is still in progress
-* [Pending] indicates that the last compute engine activity is still pending
 * [Canceled] indicates that the last compute engine activity was canceled
 * [Not Found] indicates that the project / view could not be found